HashirHussain/nextjs-wordle/README.md

 ### npm run build

-To build the Next.js application.
+Build the application

 ### npm run start

-To start the production copy of application.
+Start the production copy of application.

 ### npm run lint

-To report and fix the liniting issues.
+Report and fix the linting issues

+### Feedback

+You feedbacks are important.
+Raise issues or pull requests for any kind of bug, idea or improvement.